WebAssembly/design/AstSemantics.md

 invalid operation exception (e.g. when the floating-point value is NaN or outside the range which rounds to an integer in range) traps.

-Lastly, regardless of the above semantics, the asm.js polyfill would be intentionally incorrect for performance reasons (see [high-level design goals](HighLevelDesignGoals.md)) and do what it does now, which is to return zero when conversion from floating-point to integer fails, and to optionally canonicalize NaN values.
+For performance reasons the asm.js polyfill will intentionally differ from the above semantics.
+(see [high-level design goals](HighLevelDesignGoals.md)); conversion from floating-point to integer returns 0 in exceptional cases, and the bitpattern of NaN values may be canonicalized.

 ## Post-v.1 intrinsics